Do you struggle to retain what you read?

 So often, we read a book but fail to recall its content.

 We tell our friend we‘ve read this amazing book.
 But, once we‘re asked to explain what that book is all about and why we like it that much, we can‘t give a satisfying answer.

-We just forgot what we read.
+We just keep forgetting what we read.

 Now, let‘s get to the practical “how-to” part.